nasa/zarr-eosdis-store/README.md

 #### store

+## Usage

+TODO
+- DMRPP to Zarr
+- Opening EOSDIS HDF5 file as Zarr store
+- new Jupyter notebook tutorial

 ## About
-aszarr is ... {TODO - link to parent org and funding agency}
+zarr-eosdis-store is ... {TODO - link to parent org and funding agency}